colinrobertbrooks/testing-javascript-applications-demo/README.md

 # Testing Javascript Applications Demo

 A demo app with static analysis and unit/integration/end-to-end tests.
+Read more about it [here](https://colinrcummings.github.io/blog/testing-javascript-applications/).

 ## System Requirements